-Ed Czerwien, market analyst based in Amarillo, Texas, offers a concise summary of last week's beef cutout trade -- and a crazy week it's been with panic buying happening at grocery stores around the country.
+Ed Czerwien, market analyst based in Amarillo, Texas, offers a concise summary of last week's beef cutout trade where prices continued to decline.

 The outlook on 2020 marketing turned especially muddy after COVID-19.
 But you still have calves to sell and plans to put in place.
 Here's Harlan's thoughts on what we might see.

 Feedyards were adapting to changing dynamics in the beef business long before COVID-19 was a household word.

 Proposed legislation requires 50% of fed cattle be bought on the cash market.

 Calf prices this fall could be higher than last year.